erutan/sierra-conditions/content/conditions/fire.md

 [San Joaquin Valley Air Piollution Control District](https://www.valleyair.org/Home.htm) covers some of the southern Sierra and surrounding areas.

 [California Smoke Information](http://californiasmokeinfo.blogspot.com/) is an outreach point that multiple CA agencies use.

+[Windy](https://www.windy.com/-PM2-5-pm2p5?cams,pm2p5,37.810,-119.221,8) has wind & air quality predictions.
+The further out they are, the less useful they are, and fires can create and alter their own patterns, but it's useful.

 ## Historical burn areas